pbj-writes/hugo_portfolio/content/mystory/_index.md

 ## PBJ the Athlete
 ### Basketball🏀
 My first love was basketball.
 Basketball taught me that when I put in the time and effort that success will follow.
-I have carried this lesson into all aspects of my life.
+I have carried this lesson into all aspects of my life.<br>
 {{< paige/image maxwidth="15rem" src="../assets/basketball.jpeg" >}}

 ### Cycling🚲